alvescesar/alvescesar/README.md

 ### Hello!
 Welcome to my GitHub! 👋
-My name is César, I'm a full-stack web developer.
+My name is César, I'm a front-end developer.
 I'm a professional composer, specialized in video game audio who has transitioned to a career in tech!

 #### Stack